dahomey-technologies/RedisCBOR/docs/commands/cbor.arrindex.md

 # CBOR.ARRINDEX
-Search for the first occurrence of a CBOR `value` in an array
+Search for the first occurrence of a CBOR `value` in an array, at `key`.

 ### Syntax
 ```bash